koii-network/ezsandbox/Lesson 1/PartIV.md

     using config YML
 ```

+Choose "Using config YML".

+#### Staking Wallet

+> [!NOTE]
+>
+> **Why do I need two wallets?
+What's the difference?**
+>
+> The wallet you create with `koii-keygen` is the one you'll use to pay for your deployment fees.
+However, your task executable must be uploaded to IPFS so it can be distributed to the desktop nodes.
+In order to ensure the security of uploads, all file uploads must be signed.
+This signing process requires the use of a wallet called a Staking Wallet, which has a special role in running Koii tasks.
+This special role allows it to be used for signing uploads.

-Choose "Using config YML" and you will be asked to enter the path to your staking wallet.
+Now, you will be asked to enter the path to your staking wallet.
 When you installed the desktop node, a staking wallet was created for you automatically.
 This can be found in `<OS-specific path>/KOII-Desktop-Node/namespace/`.

 The OS-specific paths are as follows: